 Home Buyer's Guide

-Did you decide to buy an apartment?
-Before diving into the process of selecting a real estate agent, browsing listings, and touring apartments, take the time to manage your finances properly.
-This will be beneficial when applying for a mortgage and provide a clear financial picture before getting too attached to a specific property.
+Have you decided to buy an apartment?
+Before jumping into the process of choosing a real estate agent, browsing listings, and scheduling tours, it’s important to get your finances in order.
+Taking this step early on will help you present a stronger mortgage application and give you a clearer understanding of your financial position—before you fall in love with a specific property.

 Before You Start: How Much Can You Afford?